pletzer/python-oop-novice/_episodes/01-introduction.md

 - "When should I use object oriented programming?"
 - "What are objects in Python?"
 - "What is a class or type?"
+- "What is an instance of a class?"
+- "What is a member?"
+- "What is a method?"
 - "Can objects belong to more than one class?"
 - "How can objects be created from a class?"
 objectives:
 - "Be able to distinguish between class and object"
 - "Be able to construct objects via a class's constructor"
-- "Be able to distinguish between equality and identity of objects"
 keypoints:
-- "Anything that we can store in a variable in Python is an object"
-- "Every object in Python has a class (or type)"
 - "`list` and `numpy.ndarray` are commonly-used classes; lists and arrays are corresponding objects"
 - "Calling the class as a function constructs new objects of that class"
 - "Classes can inherit from other classes; objects of the subclass are automatically also of the parent class"